The Originals (group)

 The Originals, often called "Motown's best-kept secret", were a successful Motown R&B and soul group during the late 1960s and the 1970s, most notable for the hits "Baby I'm for Real", "The Bells", and the disco classic "Down to Love Town".
 Formed in 1966, the group originally consisted of baritone singer Freddie Gorman, tenor/falsetto Walter Gaines, and tenors C. P. Spencer and Hank Dixon (and briefly Joe Stubbs).
 Ty Hunter replaced Spencer when he left to go solo in the early 1970s.
 They had all previously sung in other Detroit groups, Spencer having been an original member of the (Detroit) Spinners and Hunter having sung with the Supremes member Scherrie Payne in the group Glass House.
 Spencer, Gaines, Hunter, and Dixon (at one time or another) were also members of the Voice Masters.
-As a member of the Holland–Dozier–Gorman writing-production team (before Holland–Dozier–Holland), Gorman (as a mailman) was one of the co-writers of Motown's first number 1 pop hit "Please Mr. Postman", recorded by the Marvelettes.
-In 1964 the Beatles released their version and in 1975 the Carpenters took it to number 1 again.
-In 2006, "Please Mr. Postman" was inducted into the Songwriters Hall of Fame.